eigenmagic/fediblockhole/README.md

 As the filename suggests, FediBlockHole uses TOML syntax.

-There are 3 key sections:
+There are 4 key sections:

  1. `blocklist_urls_sources`: A list of URLs to read blocklists from
  1. `blocklist_instance_sources`: A list of Mastodon instances to read blocklists from via API
  1. `blocklist_instance_destinations`: A list of Mastodon instances to write blocklists to via API
+ 1. `allowlist_url_sources`: A list of URLs to read allowlists from

 More detail on configuring the tool is provided below.